 Visit Quercus.
 Use your UTORid and password to access the toolbox.
 To activate your UTORid, visit the Activation website.
 If you are experiencing issues with your UTORid and password, please contact the Information Commons Help Desk.
 You can also use the Canvas Teacher App to access and manage Quercus.

 Identifying Local and Central Quercus (and EdTech) Support

 Each division at U of T has identified key contact and supports related to Quercus.
 If you have questions or wish to speak with an individual, please contact your divisional support representative.
 If your division does not have a key EdTech support contact, does not offer training or technical support, you can reach out to the central office at firstname.lastname@example.org.

-Training and support is offered divisionally and centrally in-person, through online webinars, and self- directed online learning resources.
+Training and support are offered divisionally and centrally in-person through online webinars and self- directed online learning resources.
 Begin with the “Quickstart Quercus: a basic introduction” video for U of T faculty and staff.

 Supporting your Students in Quercus

-When your students have questions about course access, need an introduction to the toolbox, require instructions on how to find their way around Quercus, view grades, or have other questions, direct them to the Student Quercus Guide and the blog Quercus for Students.
+When your students have questions about course access, need an introduction to the toolbox, require instructions on finding their way around Quercus, view grades, or have other questions, direct them to the Student Quercus Guide PDF and the Quercus for Students blog.
 Share with your students the introduction to Quercus video: “Overview of Quercus for students” to get them started.
-More documentation related to specific tools integrated into Quercus are available on the Student Quercus Support Resources.
-Additionally, students can access Quercus using the Canvas Student App.
+More documentation related to specific tools integrated into Quercus is available on the Student Quercus Support Resources.

 Quercus (Canvas) is designed to provide an accessible experience to all users.
 Consult the Accessibility within Canvas webpage for the platform’s accessibility standards.
 TAs can use the Accessibility Checker in the Rich Content Editor to create accessible content.
 Alt text should be added to embedded images, and closed captions should be included for uploaded videos.